Computer Science A-Level

 - The equilibrium problem (Chemistry)

-The programming element of the course is taught using VB.Net however the project can be done in any language and so far we have had students complete their projects in VB.Net, java, C, C++ and C#.
-If a student comes with strong knowledge of an A-level appropriate programming language this can always be accommodated.
+The programming element of the course is taught using C# and Python however the project can be done in any language and so far we have had students complete their projects in VB.Net, Java, C, C++ and C#.
+If a student comes with strong knowledge of an A-level appropriate programming language this can always be accommod

 Assessment comprises two exams with a range of short and long answer questions as well as project which is referred to as the Non Exam Assessment (NEA).
 The examinations make up 80% of the final grade and the NEA, 20%.
 An awareness of the application of computer science in the real world will be required as is the desire to solve problems and create programs.